umbraco/Umbraco-CMS/.github/CONTRIBUTING.md

   * **Build** - build your fork of Umbraco locally as described in [building Umbraco from source code](BUILD.md)
   * **Change** - make your changes, experiment, have fun, explore and learn, and don't be afraid.
 We welcome all contributions and will [happily give feedback](#questions)
   * **Commit** - done?
 Yay! 🎉 **Important:** create a new branch now and name it after the issue you're fixing, we usually follow the format: `temp-12345`.
-This means it's a temporary branch for the particular issue you're working on, in this case `12345`.
+This means it's a temporary branch for the particular issue you're working on, in this case, `12345`.
 When you have a branch, commit your changes.
 Don't commit to `v8/dev`, create a new branch first.
   * **Push** - great, now you can push the changes up to your fork on GitHub
   * **Create pull request** - exciting!
 You're ready to show us your changes (or not quite ready, you just need some feedback to progress - you can now make use of GitHub's draft pull request status, detailed [here] (https://github.blog/2019-02-14-introducing-draft-pull-requests/)).
 GitHub has picked up on the new branch you've pushed and will offer to create a Pull Request.
 Click that green button and away you go.

   ![Create a pull request](img/createpullrequest.png)

 ### Pull requests
-The most successful pull requests usually look a like this:
+The most successful pull requests usually look-alike this:

   * Fill in the required template, linking your pull request to an issue on the [issue tracker,](https://github.com/umbraco/Umbraco-CMS/issues) if applicable.
   * Include screenshots and animated GIFs in your pull request whenever possible.
   * Unit tests, while optional, are awesome.
 Thank you!
   * New code is commented with documentation from which [the reference documentation](https://our.umbraco.com/documentation/Reference/) is generated.

 Again, these are guidelines, not strict requirements.
 However, the more information that you give to us, the more we have to work with when considering your contributions.
-Good documentation of a pull request can really speed up the time it takes to review and merge your work!
+Good documentation of a pull request can speed up the time it takes to review and merge your work!

 ## Reviews